LthomasMP/Simple-vulnerable-server/README.md

-# Vulnerable-simple-server
+# Simple vulnerable server

-Tiny exploitable C server
+This is a tiny exploitable C server that I used for a presentation for my company.